thnguyendev/phpcore/README.md

-# PHPCore 4.0.0
+# PHPWebCore 4.0.0
-PHPCore is a PHP MVC framework.
+PHPWebCore is a MVC framework in PHP.
+It is built on the habits of using ASP.NET Core.
 It aims to be simple and easy to use.
-PHPCore implements PSR-7 HTTP message interfaces and PSR-17 HTTP Factories.
+PHPWebCore implements PSR-7 HTTP message interfaces and PSR-17 HTTP Factories.
 It also supports dependency injection.

 ## Quick start
 1. Download and install Composer by the following url https://getcomposer.org/download/
 2. Create phpcore project by Composer.
 Execute below commands
     ```
-    > composer create-project thnguyendev/phpcore [project folder]
+    > composer create-project thnguyendev/PHPWebCore [project folder]
     > cd [project folder]
     > composer update
     ```